jazzband/wagtailmenus/README.md

 Flat menus are designed for outputting simple, flat lists of links, but they CAN be made to display multiple levels of pages too.
 See the instructions below for [using the `{% flat_menu %}` tag](#flat_menu-tag).

-In a multi-site project, you can choose to define a new set of menus for each site, or you can define one set of menus for your default site and reuse them for your other sites, or use a combination of both approaches for different menus (see the **`fall_back_to_default_site_menus`** option in [**Using the `{% flat_menu %}` tag**](#flat_menu-tag) to find out more).
-However you choose to do things, a 'copy' feature makes it easy to copy existing flat menus from one site to another via Wagtail's admin interface.
+In a multi-site project, you can choose to define a new set of menus for each site, or you can define one set of menus for your default site and reuse them for your other sites, or use a combination of both approaches for different menus (see the **`fall_back_to_default_site_menus`** option in [using the `{% flat_menu %}` tag](#flat_menu-tag) to find out more).
+However you choose to do things, a 'copy' feature makes it easy to copy existing menus from one site to another via the Wagtail admin interface.

 ### 3. Offers a solution to the issue of key page links becoming 'toggles' in multi-level drop-down menus